Robust Joint Message and State Transmission under Arbitrarily Varying Jamming: Models and results

-The capacity-distortion function $C_m(D)$ is the supremum of $R$ such that $(R,D)$ is achievable under the maximal error criterion.
-We use $C_{m,s}(D)$ and $C_{m,n}(D)$ to distinguish the strictly causal observation and noncausal observation of the states. \end{definition} For the maximal error criterion, capacity results are given in \cite{ahlswede1980method,csiszar1981capacity}. \cite{ahlswede1980method} introduces a graph with vertex set $\mathcal{X}$ for a point-to-point AVC $\mathcal{W}$, denoted by $G(\mathcal{W}).$ In the graph, $x_1$ and $x_2$ are connected by an edge, denoted by $x_1 \overset{\mathcal{W}}{\sim}x_2$ iff there exists distributions $Q_1$ and $Q_2$ on $\mathcal{J}$ such that
+where $x^n = f(m,s^n)$.
+The capacity--distortion function $C_{m,n}(D)$ is the supremum of the rate $R$ such that $(R,D)$ is achievable under the maximal error criterion. \end{definition} For the maximal error criterion, capacity results are given in \cite{ahlswede1980method,csiszar1981capacity}. \cite{ahlswede1980method} introduces a graph with the vertex set $\mathcal{X}$ for a point-to-point AVC $\mathcal{W}$, denoted by $G(\mathcal{W}).$ In the graph, $x_1$ and $x_2$ are connected by an edge, denoted by $x_1 \overset{\mathcal{W}}{\sim}x_2$ iff there exist distributions $Q_1$ and $Q_2$ on $\mathcal{J}$ such that

-The capacity of arbitrarily varying channels under the maximal error criterion is 0 if and only if the graph is a complete graph.
+The capacity of arbitrarily varying channels under the maximal error criterion is positive if and only if the graph is not a complete graph.

 It should be noted that the zero-capacity condition for AVCs under the maximal error criterion is weaker than that under the average error criterion.
-For a symmetrizable-$\mathcal{X}$ AVC $\mathcal{W}$, its graph $\mathcal{G}(\mathcal{W})$ is always complete by setting $Q_1(s)=Q_2(s)=T_{S|X}$.
-However, the other direction does not always hold since the distribution $Q_1$ and $Q_2$ can be different for the maximal error criterion.
+For a symmetrizable-$\mathcal{X}$ AVC $\mathcal{W}$, its graph $\mathcal{G}(\mathcal{W})$ is always complete by setting $Q_1(j)=T_{J|X}(j|x_2),Q_2(j)=T_{J|X}(j|x_1)$.
+However, the other direction does not always hold since the distributions $Q_1$ and $Q_2$ can be different for the maximal error criterion.
 Therefore, the capacity of an AVC under the maximal error criterion is always upper bounded by that under the average error criterion.

 Furthermore, a pair of input symbols $(x_1,x_2)$ is a pair of isolated vertices in the graph if